maxboeck/mxb/src/posts/emergency-site/2020-03-22-emergency-site.md

 ## Not Everyone is a Developer

 I'm aware that not everyone, especially the people in charge of setting up websites like this, is familiar with things like `Node` or the command line.
-I want to keep the barrier to entry as low as possible, so I'm currently working on two ideas:
+I want to keep the barrier to entry as low as possible.

-### 1. No-Code Setup
+### No-Code Setup

 Taking a hint from the excellent [servicerelief.us](https://www.servicerelief.us/start) project, it is possible to configure the template in such a way that all configuration can be done via environment variables.

 These are set in the Netlify UI when the site is first deployed, meaning a user would only need a free Github and Netlify account to get started - without ever touching a line of code or having to mess around with npm or Eleventy itself.
 The content editing can all be done through Netlify CMS, which offers a much more useable graphical interface.

-### 2. Volunteer Devs

-Another great idea came from [Stephanie Walter](https://stephaniewalter.design/) on Twitter:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">True, but at some point there will always be single points of failures.
-I still like the idea of providing something simple to organizations, I just wonder how technical most people in those are.
-I wonder if there&#39;s some places to put in touch organizations with devs to help</p>&mdash; Stephanie W. (@WalterStephanie) <a href="https://twitter.com/WalterStephanie/status/1243516998790889473?ref_src=twsrc%5Etfw">March 27, 2020</a></blockquote>

-Since even dealing with the unfamiliar landscapes of Github and Netlify might be a big ask for many non-technical organizations, it might be worth considering the help of volunteer developers.

-The initial setup is a 10-minute job for devs who understand the stack.
-Organizations could get in touch with a volunteer to help them get the site online, then take over and update the content.

 ## Get in Touch!

 In the meantime, if you want to set up an emergency website and need help to get started, [let me know](mailto:hello@mxb.dev)!

+## Update 25.04.

+I recently did a short talk about this project at an online meetup.
+You can [watch it here](https://www.youtube.com/watch?v=0WCNOHCuqYU):

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0WCNOHCuqYU?start=5" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>